pliketpliket/depramanager/README.md

 ## License

-This extension is licensed under the APACHE License.
+This extension is licensed under the Apache 2 License.
 See the LICENSE file for more information.